-Role of the host city: the Tokyo Metropolis
+Role of the host city: the Tokyo Metropolitan Government

-With Tokyo having been selected as the host city for the Tokyo 2020 Olympic and Paralympic Games, the Tokyo Metropolitan Government is providing full-scale support for preparations for the event, which is being conducted by the Tokyo Organising Committee of the Olympic and Paralympic Games (hereinafter referred to as "the organising committee").
-The Tokyo Metropolitan Government will also strive to maintain the regular functions of the city during the Games, and to pass on a lasting legacy from the Olympic and Paralympic Games to the next generation.
+As Tokyo is the host city for the Olympic and Paralympic Games Tokyo 2020, the Tokyo Metropolitan Government is providing full support for preparations conducted by the Tokyo Organising Committee of the Olympic and Paralympic Games (Organising Committee).
+We are also working to ensure the regular functions of the city during the Games and to leave tangible and intangible Olympic and Paralympic legacies for generations to follow.

-We are also collaborating and cooperating with the organising committee in building up excitement and anticipation before the Games, and implementing cultural and educational programmes.
+We are also collaborating and cooperating with the Organising Committee in building up excitement and anticipation towards the Games, and implementing cultural and educational programmes.

 The Long-Term Vision for Tokyo